 About five years ago, the first whispers of this imaginative concept started.
 Back then, it was something that just a few industry specialists were experimenting with, but nothing overly concrete.
 Slowly but steadily the whispers have turned into talking.
 And now we might be on the verge of an actual industry breakthrough.
 In this Q&A article, we ask and answer every important question about your new favorite coworker – the digital twin.

 Let’s start from the top: Other than a concept that sounds like it was lifted from science fiction, what is a digital twin?
 A digital twin is a digital representation of something that exists in the physical world – a sortation system for example.
-It can be difficult to gain full overview of such a system because of the size and level of complexity.
+It can be difficult to gain a full overview of such a system because of the size and level of complexity.
 By observing a digital twin, you will gain an overview and a good understanding of how the actual system and its processes look and function in the physical world.
 For a digital twin to be a valuable asset it must be a detailed and accurate representation of the actual system installed.
 A digital mirror image basically.

 A digital twin is a combination of two components: Data and a representation of the given system.
 The representation can be two- or three-dimensional, depending on the solution provider.
 BEUMER Group, for example, only uses 3D models when creating a digital twin representation of systems.
 The data adds a visual layer on top of the representation to make information relatable for the staff operating the system.
 The representation is an instrument to convey data: The digital twin creates a live representation of the system with layers such as temperature, vibrations, power consumption, mechanical and electrical status, and system throughput.
 These layers are lifted from the data.
 It may sound similar to SCADA, but the digital twin offers a much more advanced level of information and perspective.
 SCADA is an image of the current status, whereas the digital twin depicts past, present, and future.
 An extremely valuable feature is that you can observe the digital twin using filters.
 You can observe the entirety of your sortation system while only focusing on capacity, temperature, power consumption, etc. This is a faster and significantly more efficient way to gather information than observing the physical system.